SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Introduction

-Despite recent advances in safety-critical scenario generation methods~\cite{xu2023bits, cao2023robust}, generating non-trivially challenging cases that match the realism, frequency, and difficulty of safety-critical scenarios that agents might encounter in the real world remains a challenge.
-In this context, we propose an approach to mine real-world datasets to find and leverage interesting safety-relevant scenarios that may be hidden in the data.
-Our key insight is that in autonomous driving, safety-relevance includes not just scenarios where observed agents act in a safety-critical or near safety-critical manner, but also scenarios where agents are able to avoid such safety criticality through more subtle and proactive maneuvers.
-This insight is inspired by the principles of defensive driving, as outlined, \exempli in the Responsibility-Sensitive Safety concept~\cite{shalev2017formal}.
-We illustrate this concept through a motivating example in \Cref{fig:abstract}, where a safe driver avoids a cut-in scenario by subtly reducing speed, anticipating a potential lane change by the aggressive other driver.
+Recently, several works have identified a potential solution to this challenge of robust training, by generating ``new'' traffic scenes that serve as training samples for otherwise rare events and/or as difficult test-cases to challenge already-trained models.
+Unfortunately, despite recent advances in safety-critical scenario generation methods~\cite{xu2023bits, cao2023robust, suo2023mixsim}, generating non-trivially challenging cases that match the realism, frequency, and difficulty of safety-critical scenarios that agents might encounter in the real world remains an open problem.
+An effective and under-explored alternative lies somewhere in the middle: we propose an approach to mine large-scale datasets of real-world vehicle deployments to find and leverage meaningful \textit{safety-relevant} scenarios that may be hidden in the data.
+Our key insight is that, in autonomous driving, safety-relevance includes not just scenarios where observed agents act in a safety-critical\cut{or near safety-critical} manner, but also scenarios where agents are able to avoid infractions through\cut{more subtle and} proactive maneuvers.
+Therefore, we propose to leverage counterfactual probes to additionally characterize \textit{what-if} scenarios where these proactive maneuvers were \textit{not} performed.
+Such fine-grained scenario characterization enables trajectory forecasting models to more easily distill diverse defensive driving skills \cite{shalev2017formal} from existing datasets, e.g., preemptive braking as illustrated in \Cref{fig:overview} (left).